Lolle2001/ml-gw-project/README.md

 * 📁 **info**: contains the documentation for this project.
 * 📁 **model**: contains the generated data, including settings and the neural network weights.

-## Project Script Setup
+## :information_source: Project Script Setup

-The model consist out of a framework (`modelframe.py`) which contains the general settings and training loop for the different neural networks that are trained (models.py).
-The models are ran in the scripts `main.ipynb`, `multiclass_network.ipynb` and `test_networks.ipynb`.
-Results and settings are stored and plotted.
+The model consist out of a framework (`modelframe.py`) which contains the general settings and training loop for the different neural networks that are trained (`models.py`).
+The code includes two jupyter notebooks that run certain model setups and generate data.
+An additional notebook makes relevant plots of the model metrics.
+There are three additional python scripts that include code for plotting, data loading and other utilities.